CSG-4013/23-24-Production-Wiki-Public/README.md

 ---

 ## Anticipated Release
-The game is anticipated to launch as a free game on STEAM later this year, 2024, upon approval through the STEAM developer process.
+*Blank Slate* is anticipated to launch as a free game on STEAM later this year, 2024, upon approval through the STEAM developer process.
+*Blank Slate* can also be found on **itch.io** at [https://csgutulsa.itch.io/blank-slate](https://csgutulsa.itch.io/blank-slate)

 ---